microconfig/microconfig/README.md

 ```
 Then you can access it: `${system@taskId}` or `${system@someParam3}`

-## Placeholders to another config types
+## Placeholders to another config type

 As we discussed Microconfig supports different config types.
 Microconfig resolves placeholders based on properties of the **same config type** only.